MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/install-azure-cli.md

 3. Run the CLI from the command prompt with the `az` command.

-> [!WARNING]
-> The Homebrew formula for the Azure CLI, `azure-cli`, is currently out of date and will install a previous version.

 ## Install on Windows

 You can install Azure CLI 2.0 with the MSI and use it in the Windows command-line, or you can install the CLI with `apt-get` on Bash on Ubuntu on Windows.